 - Addressing poverty and inequality – advocating for policies to reduce poverty, improve access to education and healthcare, or promote economic justice.

-- Promoting racial justice and equality, such as by advocating for policies to address systemic racism and discrimination, or by organizing events and activities to promote understanding and dialogue.
+- Promoting racial justice and equality, such as by advocating for policies to address systemic racism and discrimination.
+Organizing events and activities to promote understanding and dialogue.

 - Advocating for the rights and protections of marginalized or disadvantaged groups – supporting the LGBTQ community, people with disabilities, or immigrant communities.

-- Addressing violence and abuse – advocating for policies to prevent domestic violence or sexual assault, or by organizing events and activities to raise awareness about these issues.
+- Addressing violence and abuse – advocating for policies to prevent domestic violence or sexual assault.
+Organizing events and activities to raise awareness about these issues.

-- Promoting mental health and well-being – advocating for policies to improve access to mental health services, or by organizing events and activities to raise awareness about the importance of mental health and to reduce stigma.
+- Promoting mental health and well-being – advocating for policies to improve access to mental health services.
+Organizing events and activities to raise awareness about the importance of mental health and to reduce stigma.

 Community campaigns are efforts to improve local conditions and address issues that are important to a particular community.

-- Improving public schools – advocating for increased funding or resources, or by organizing events and activities to support and engage the school community.
+- Improving public schools – advocating for increased funding or resources.
+Organizing events and activities to support and engage the school community.

-- Promoting economic development and job creation – advocating for policies to support local businesses or by organizing events and activities to support entrepreneurship and innovation.
+- Promoting economic development and job creation – advocating for policies to support local businesses.
+Organizing events and activities to support entrepreneurship and innovation.

-- Improving public safety – advocating for policies to reduce crime and increase police presence, or by organizing events and activities to promote community policing and engagement.
+- Improving public safety – advocating for policies to reduce crime and increase police presence.
+Organizing events and activities to promote community policing and engagement.

-- Improving the local environment – advocating for policies to protect natural resources, or by organizing events and activities to promote sustainability and environmental stewardship.
+- Improving the local environment – advocating for policies to protect natural resources.
+Organizing events and activities to promote sustainability and environmental stewardship.